nariakiiwatani/ofxNNG/README.md

 socket.send({42, 3.14, glm::vec3(0,0,1)});
 ```

-And this theory is alive when you receive.
+And this theory is also alive when you receive.
 Yes you can do this;

 ```